-This field should be completed when an IEP team determines that a student requires placement in a private residential facility, but the district has not been able to locate a facility to accept the student.
+This field should be completed when an IEP team determines that a student should be placed in a private residential facility, but the district has not been able to locate a facility to accept the student.
 If the no placement is located, check the box.
+In the text box, describe the reason why unable to place education and/or related services specified on an ISP that are provided by the public school district.
+Also, include students whose parents chose to home-school for general education.
+These students are not enrolled in the public school district but are receiving special education and/or related services specified on an ISP that are provided by the

-In the text box, describe the reason why unable to place (e.g., no facility accepted student, parent would only sign a limited number of releases, etc.).
-Type the date of the IEP meeting where it was determined that an IEP placement was required.
+(e.g., no facility accepted student, parent would only sign a limited number of releases, etc.).
+Type the date of the IEP meeting during which it was determined that an IEP placement was required.